celo-org/celo-blockchain/README.md

 ### Submitting an issue

-If you come across a bug, pleas open a [GitHub issue](https://github.com/celo-org/celo-blockchain/issues/new) with information about your build and what happened.
+If you come across a bug, please open a [GitHub issue](https://github.com/celo-org/celo-blockchain/issues/new) with information about your build and what happened.

 ### CI Testing and automerge